Probing embedded topological modes in bulk-like GeTe-Sb$_2$Te$_3$ heterostructures: FIRST-PRINCIPLES CALCULATIONS OF INTERFACIAL STATES IN SGS TRI-LAYER

-In models (A) and (B), the extracted 2D band structure on QL$^{(3)}$ is very similar to that of bulk Sb$_2$Te$_3$~(Rh) as given in Fig.~\ref{fig:5a}.
-Although a very weak spectral density coming from the DOS of QL$^{(2)}$ is found, the electronic state in QL$^{(3)}$ is essentially a bulk state.
-In contrast, the projected band dispersion of QL$^{(1)}$ is more complicated and shows strong hybridization with the states of GeTe, i.e., the Sb$_2$Te$_3$ layer immediately adjacent to GeTe is strongly perturbed by chemical interactions.
-In the QL$^{(2)}$ of model (B), we find a clear Dirac cone similar to the clean Sb$_2$Te$_3$ surface state.
-However, for model (A), we observe a Rashba-type split band rather than topological mode.
-These results lead to the following conclusions: first, the interfacial state characterized as the “surface” state of Sb$_2$Te$_3$ can be localized narrowly in the secondary neighboring Sb$_2$Te$_3$ monolayer in the junction; and second, the topological mode is not robust to chemical interaction even when the band offset is sufficiently large.
-By comparing models (A) and (B), the existence of a vacancy layer at the SG interface induces a significant chemical interaction effect.
-The local electric field due to a (GeTe)$_3$ block in the SG interface works as a built-in asymmetric external field and gives rise to a Rashba-type interfacial state even though the topological mode is protected by GeTe block containing a vacancy layer, i.e., Ge$_2$Te$_2$.
-Interestingly, in contrast to model (A) and model (B), we found that 2D band on QL$^{(3)}$ of model (C) does not converge to that of bulk.
-The presence of GST225 opens large band gap and the band dispersion is more NI-like near the $\Gamma$ point.
-This result is also found in the continuum model, and thus the interlayer coupling of the wave function across GST225 is more long-ranged than in the cases with GeTe or vacancy layer + GeTe.
+These results lead to the following conclusions: first, the interfacial state characterised as the “surface” state of Sb$_2$Te$_3$ can be localised narrowly in the secondary neighboring Sb$_2$Te$_3$ monolayer in the junction; and second, the topological mode is not robust to chemical interaction even when the band offset is sufficiently large.
+By comparing models A and B, the existence of a vacancy layer at the SG interface induces a significant chemical interaction effect.
+We speculate that the local electric field due to a (GeTe)$_3$ block in the SG interface works as a built-in asymmetric external field and gives rise to a Rashba-type interfacial state even though the topological mode is protected by GeTe block containing a vacancy layer, i.e., Ge$_2$Te$_2$.